 Delightful!
 The people are lovely.
 Malaysia is made up of a wonderful, culturally diverse population, which is nice as an outsider, as it makes it easier to fit in.
-Because of the multi-cultural nature the country, the quality of the food is the best in the world!
+Because of the multi-cultural nature of the country, the quality of the food is the best in the world!

 Malaysia has a tropical climate – hot and humid – which I’ve enjoyed.
 Most of the buildings are air-conditioned, but to make the most of your experience, you need to be adaptable where the climate is concerned.

 Linguistically, it’s been very easy as most people speak English, although it is not the official language.
 For the few occasions where an understanding of Malay is required, I am lucky to have a strong support team who are proficient in the local language.
-Culturally, it is naturally very different to England, and it’s essential to understand and embrace the Malaysian culture.
+Culturally, it is naturally very different from England, and it’s essential to understand and embrace the Malaysian culture.